PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 instances to `DemStitcher`.
 This removes the hand-authored ownership and mapping tables from the equivalence path.
 Full-circuit source-tracked DEMs remain the independent equivalence oracle for bounded template composition.

+Template extraction retains each contribution's physical source-location IDs.
+Stitching remaps those IDs per template instance, so repeated use of one cached slice preserves source provenance without aliasing different rounds.
+This keeps source-graphlike analysis available on the stitched structured model.
+The IDs identify sources within the assembled model; they are not indices into the bounded template's original influence map.

 Python callers can exercise the same structured path through `DetectorErrorModel.stitched_round_window(...)`.
 It accepts the originating